Debra Rucker Coleman, Architect

 Photos

-Be open-minded when reviewing the photos which are mostly from home owners.
-Colors and materials both inside and out were chosen by the home owner.
-YOU can choose the colors and finishes that YOU like.
-The photos may also show substantial variations from the original house plan as most people tweak the interior and exterior design a little during construction.
-Some pictures may show drastic changes if the owners purchased CAD Files for design modification.
-With imagination, it is possible to envision the materials, colors and finishes that you like.
-Thanks to the Sun Plans' clients for sharing photos - it is not required, but always appreciated.
+The photos may also show substantial variations from the original house plan as most people tweak the interior and exterior design during construction.
+Some pictures may show drastic changes if the owners purchased CAD Files for design modifications.

 Greater Floor Plan Detail